Can Childhood Trauma Lead to Addiction? [Guide]

 - Find a local support group that can help you.

-- After seeking treatment for addiction, continue on your recovery plan by visiting a therapist and committing yourself to a personalized program of recovery.
+- After seeking addiction treatment, continue on your recovery plan by visiting a therapist and committing yourself to a personalized program of recovery.

 Don’t let your addiction or your childhood trauma keep you from living the life you deserve.
-Addressing trauma in substance abuse treatment is essential, and you will receive support from expert staff, and they will do their utmost to help you reach recovery.
+Addressing trauma in substance abuse treatment is essential, and you will receive support from expert staff, who will do their utmost to help you reach recovery.

 If you are ready to reach out and get help for an addiction that stems from childhood trauma, we would be happy to speak with you.
 We offer free and private consultations over the phone.
 If you’re dealing with an addiction to drugs or alcohol, please know that there’s a way out!

 Call us at(888) 906-0952.